starsite/FileMaker-Swift/README.md

  - - -

 ### ViewDidLoad() with query
-Check for an active token (`self.token`) and hand it to our find request.
+Here, we check for an active token (`self.token`) and hand that to our find request.
 If the token is missing or expired, we fetch a new one and pass `newToken` instead.

 If you're new to Swift, `viewDidLoad()` is called only when stepping *into* a view.
 It is *not* called when navigating backward/down the stack.
 If you need to call a function every time the user enters a view, that's done in `viewWillAppear()` or `viewDidAppear()`.